aditya-dan/chinese_transliteration/README.md

 python test_regression.py
 ```

+NOTE: The commands in configs/test_regression.py MAY NOT WORK! with this approach since those are built for the next approach.

 ### BERT-WWM Model instructions (Second Approach, Main Approach in Paper)

 ### 3. Download and unzip the dataset